Road Trip 2 – Taconic State Parkway – Lake Placid – Finger Lakes

 Fully satisfied, we headed to Taconic Sculpture Garden, which was one of the most bizarre places we’ve ever visited (it’s not big).
 You have to go and experience it yourself in order to understand.
 We were there by ourselves – that part didn’t help, since we were afraid that someone will chop our heads off in a second.
 The next stop was OMI Arts Center, which I loved.
 You get to see large fields of grass and sculptures located a few feet away from each other.
 We saw only a few out of sixty of them!
 (You can easily spend a few hours there).
 This combination of art and nature struck me as an excellent idea.
 We were lucky enough to meet a Polish artist Gosia Włodarczak, whose piece was adorning the café – she spent a week working there on that piece and was leaving to Australia (her home), on the next day (we were also grateful that we didn’t say anything dumb about her art in front of her, because yes, we would be capable of doing something like that).

-While we're driving we suddenly saw a mysterious place hidden in Adirondacks Mountains – Chapel Pond. - there was something about that place.
-We finished the day with watching the sunset at a beautiful place – Lake Placid, where the Olympics took place twice.
+While we’re driving we suddenly saw a mysterious place hidden in Adirondacks Mountains – Chapel Pond. – there was something about that place.
+We finished the day by watching the sunset at a beautiful place – Lake Placid, where the Olympics took place twice.
 Had we have known that that place was so magical, we would have come there earlier – or stayed longer.
 I’m definitely coming back, especially since its surroundings looked worthy of exploration, too – there were a lot of lakes and mountains around.
 There was something special about that place.
 Our goal was to get to Finger Lakes, so we decided to leave.
 We slept 1,5 hour away from Finger Lakes at Ramada Hotel ($99 per room) that surprised us with a very tasty breakfast for a total of $6.50 (for two people!).
 What a treat!

 To sum it all up: the views along the way were often similar to Polish ones I remember from way back; the landscape changed significantly around Lake Placid (lakes and mountains).
 That’s why I want to come back there and explore more; Finger Lakes requires a few days, but overall it’s definitely worth to do the road trip like that.
 It was only a weekend, but we felt like we were on the road for a week – so many amazing things along the way for only $150 each.
 You can buy another pair of shoes, or party the whole weekend long, or you can simply decide to open yourself for a totally new experience and explore things around you, which we highly recommend.